microse-rpc/microse-node/README.md

 // src/index.ts
 import "./app";

-// Accessing the module as a singleton and call its function directly. app.bootstrap.init();
+// Accessing the module as a singleton and calling its function directly. app.bootstrap.init();

 // Using `new` syntax on the module to create a new instance.